Easy Sourdough Tortillas Recipe (Made Two Ways!)

 Make the dough

-In the bowl of a stand mixer, add white flour, warm water, melted butter, salt, and sourdough starter or sourdough discard.
+In the bowl of a stand mixer, add the flour, warm water, melted butter, salt, and sourdough starter or sourdough discard.

 Mix on low with a dough hook attachment for 5 minutes.